mfleduc/FullScaleBGL/README.md

 Dahua Lin (2025).
 Safe computation of logarithm-determinat of large matrix (https://www.mathworks.com/matlabcentral/fileexchange/22026-safe-computation-of-logarithm-determinat-of-large-matrix), MATLAB Central File Exchange.

-If you use the code, please cite the paper Modeling Large Nonstationary Spatial Data with the Full-Scale Basis Graphical Lasso (URL coming soon)
+If you use the code, please cite the paper Modeling Large Nonstationary Spatial Data with the Full-Scale Basis Graphical Lasso (https://arxiv.org/abs/2505.01318).
+The paper is currently under review.